PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Experimental Results

 \subsubsection{Runtimes}

-To compare the runtimes of various data-driven methods, we ran PWLS-DL, PWLS-ST, and PWLS-ULTRA ($K=15$) (all initialized with the FBP reconstruction) for $200$ outer iterations with $3$ iterations of the image update step and $3$ ordered subsets.
-Fig.~\ref{fig:truth} shows the RMSE converging quickly for various methods, with faster convergence for the proposed PWLS-ST and PWLS-ULTRA schemes.
-While the total runtime for the 200 iterations (using a machine with two $2.80$ GHz 10-core Intel Xeon E5-2680 processors) was $110$ minutes for PWLS-DL, it was only $56$ minutes for PWLS-ST and $60$ minutes for PWLS-ULTRA.
-The runtime of PWLS-DL was quite equally dominated by the sparse coding (with OMP \cite{pati}) and image update steps, whereas for the transform-based methods, the sparse coding and clustering involving simple closed-form solutions and thresholding operations required negligible runtime.
-The advantage in runtime was achieved despite using an unoptimized Matlab implementation of PWLS-ST and PWLS-ULTRA, and using an efficient MEX/C implementation for sparse coding with OMP \cite{pati} in PWLS-DL.
+To compare the runtimes of various data-driven methods, we ran PWLS-DL, PWLS-ST, and PWLS-ULTRA ($K=15$) (all initialized with the FBP reconstruction) for $200$ outer iterations with $2$ iterations of the image update step and $4$ ordered subsets.
+For PWLS-ULTRA, we performed the clustering step once every outer iteration.
+While the total runtime for the 200 iterations (using a machine with two $2.80$ GHz 10-core Intel Xeon E5-2680 processors) was $95$ minutes for PWLS-DL, it was only $20$ minutes for PWLS-ST and $27$ minutes for PWLS-ULTRA.
+We observed that PWLS-DL and the proposed methods had similar convergence rates, but the latter were much faster per iteration, thus leading to much lower net runtimes.
+The runtime of PWLS-DL was quite equally dominated by the sparse coding (with OMP \cite{pati:93:omp}) and image update steps, whereas for the transform-based methods, the sparse coding and clustering involving simple closed-form solutions and thresholding operations required negligible runtime.
+The advantage in runtime was achieved despite using an unoptimized Matlab implementation of PWLS-ST and PWLS-ULTRA, and using an efficient MEX/C implementation for sparse coding with OMP \cite{pati:93:omp} in PWLS-DL.
 PWLS-DL is far slower for 3D reconstructions with large 3D patches.
 Hence, we focus our comparisons between the transform learning and dictionary learning-based schemes for 2D LDCT reconstruction.